bolwer12345/GjkEvent/README.md

-(if experiencing problems with dotnet not being able to find the project, specify the --project flag to GjkEvent)
+(if experiencing problems with dotnet not being able to find the project, specify the --project flag with the name of the project - GjkEvent)

 ********